xalvarez/github-team-dashboard/README.md

 Thanks to incremental annotation processing, startup time will improve significantly the next time you run the command above.

-By default, once the application is started you'll find it under [localhost:8080](http://localhost:8080).
+Once the application is started you'll find it under [localhost:8080](http://localhost:8080).
 If you want it to run on a different port, set the environment variable _MICRONAUT_SERVER_PORT_ to a a different port before starting the application, e.g.: